galyasteffano/stelligent-nu/12-codepipeline/README.md

 _Is executing a CloudFormation template a legitimate example of an "application"?
 Provide an explanation._

+> I think it can be, as you can provice rest api services very easily as only
+> aws infrastructure.
+There's probably other useful examples as well.
+It gets
+> more complicated than just cloudformation when trying to maintain state of an
+> applicaiton with a persistent data tier.

 #### Question: Pipeline Template

 _Is your Pipeline template portable?
 Update and re-create your Pipeline if